git-pull/website/code_explorer/django-vs-flask.rst

 You could make a function to act as a factory/bootstrapper for flask objects.
 There's nothing magical here, nothing's tying you down - it's python.
-Unlike with django, which controls initialization, a Flask project controls the minutiae the initialization process.
+Unlike with django, which controls initialization, a Flask project has to handle minutiae of initialization on its own.

 In this situation, let's wrap it in a pure function: